History of science and technology in Japan: Textile

 The second man-made fiber to be invented, after nylon.
 It was first developed by Ichiro Sakurada, H. Kawakami, and Korean scientist Ri Sung-gi at the Takatsuki chemical research center in 1939 in Japan.

-Technology in postwar Japan (1945–Present)
+Technology in postwar Japan (1945–present)

-Since the mid-20th century, Japan has played an important role in diverse fields of Research and Development.
-In terms of the number of Triadic patents filed annually in the 21st century, Japan has the highest number in the world, ahead of the United States.
+Since the mid-20th century, Japan has played an important role in diverse fields of research and development.
+In terms of the number of Triadic patents granted annually in the 21st century, Japan has the highest number in the world, ahead of the United States.
 Although several different patent families exist, the triadic patent family is widely recognized as the gold standard and highest quality level.
 Triadic patents are filed jointly in the largest global technology markets: the Japan Patent Office (JPO), the United States Patent and Trademark Office (USPTO), and the European Patent Office (EPO).